markdoc/docs/pages/docs/attributes.md

 * A regular expression, array of strings, or function that takes an option and returns strings.
 ---
 * `errorLevel`
 * Specifies how Markdoc will report a validation error.
+Errors are ordered according to severity.
 * * `debug`
   * `info`
   * `warning`